adsgray/testsite/index.md

 ---

 ## Important Dates
-* March 6, 2022 - Playoffs begin!
-Everyone qualifies to League playoffs.
-Because we have only 14 teams in the League, the top 2 ranked teams will have byes this week - but with the opportunity to play an exhibition game against each other if desired.
+* March 13, 2022 - Playoffs Round 2.
-* March 27, 2022 - Sunday Open Skins Night - team captains keep an eye on your email for details.
+* March 27, 2022 - Sunday Open Skins Night - email had been sent to captains.
+Check your inbox for the survey link or e-mail [info@vccsundayopen.club](mailto:info@vccsundayopen.club) to sign up (Sunday Open Skins is only open to current season teams).
 * April 3, 2022 - Finals and Lounge Night

 ## 2021 - 2022 Season